 The Council's Privacy Notice can be seen here.

 The Parish Council Office is now closed for the foreseeable future but you can still contact us by phone or email.
-The next Council meeting is an Environment Committee to be held on August 10th by zoom with a Planning Committee t meeting planned for the 17th August.
+The next Council meetings are a meeting of the Environment Committee on the 28th September (preceded by a short Council meeting at 7 pm) and a Finance meeting on the 5th October.
 See the Council meetings and agendas page here for more details.

 The Annual Parish Meeting scheduled for 27th April has been cancelled.
-The PC will look at how this might be rescheduled or the information made available once the situation becomes clearer.
-The Council's annual report will be included in the Long Ashton and Leigh Woods Newsletter due to reach your letterboxes late July and can also be found on the annual statement tab under The Council and by clicking here.
+The Council's annual report has been included in the Summer edition of the Long Ashton and Leigh Woods Newsletter which you should have received in early August and can also be found on the annual statement tab under The Council and by clicking here.

 Long Ashton residents are responding quickly to the fast-moving coronavirus situation.
 If you need any help or want to offer your help during this time, please join the Long Ashton Coronavirus Support Network.
 The group is for residents to reach out to each other for support during the coronavirus crisis and to help elderly and vulnerable locals.
 The group is currently discussing ways of helping each other and welcomes those in need to ask for help.
 The group does not post medical advice.

 The network have asked that if you need help to email the Support Network at email@example.com. rather than posting it on the Facebook page as your message remains private and will be directed to to the right person.
 The network have produced a pamphlet describing the available help and this can be accessed here.

 Help for Farmers is available - please see the information from NSC below.